 One World centres on the idea of imminent human evolutionary change anticipated by several ancient cultures around the world.
 The show tracks some of the key milestones of the last 2,000 years, including industrialization, colonialism, the war machine and the resulting threat to our natural world, inviting the audience to reflect on both the past and the future.
 One World is a powerful, moving production, ultimately leaving the audience with a sense of hope and positivity for the future.

-“Helen reminds us through her beautiful music of all we hold dear… profound and powerful” Lydia Somerville, Westminster Green Party candidate
+“Helen Yeomans reminds us, through her beautiful music and lyrics, all that we hold dear…. profound and powerful.”
+Lydia Somerville, Westminster Green Party candidate.

 To see highlights of the show, as presented in Devon in 2011, click here.

 Here are clips from the One World soundtrack in the order they appear in the show:

 |Song title||Click to play|

 |Children Of Tomorrow|